chariotsolutions/phonegap-nfc/README.md

 [INSTALL.md](INSTALL.md) has **older** instructions for installing the nfc-plugin into your PhoneGap project.

 See the [doc](doc) directory for additional documentation.

+Note: BlackBerry 7 support is only available for Cordova 2.x.
+For applications targeting BlackBerry 7, use [PhoneGap NFC v0.4.6](https://github.com/chariotsolutions/phonegap-nfc/tree/0.4.6) or older.

 # NFC